techlahoma/okcjs-website/source/_posts/2014-9-13-sept-hexo-workshop.md

 ##About "Hexo.io Workshop"
 This workshop will teach how to customize, update and run your new Node.js blogging platform and then deploy its static version easily via Github Pages.
 User group leaders, volunteers, and interested community members are encouraged to attend.
 Please bring your own lunch or select from the many nearby midtown restaurants.

+<!-- more -->

 ##After Party
-<!-- more -->
-Once the Hexo workshop is wrapped up we'll be having a clean-a-thon at Prototek.
+Once the Hexo workshop is wrapped up we'll be having a clean-a-thon at Prototek. from 3:00pm - 6:00pm.
 Hack your makerspace into some place inspiring and accessible.

 ## About our Instructors